As a doctor, you likely graduated medical school with thousands of dollars in student loan debt.

 Let's take a closer look at what every parent should know about them.

 A 529 college savings plan is a tax-advantaged savings plan designed to help parents save for future education costs for their children.
 These plans are sponsored by states, state agencies and educational institutions.
 They are authorized by Section 529 of the Internal Revenue Code, and there are no limits on:

 There are, however, lifetime contributions limits, which vary by plan.
 Most plans allow you to link them to you bank account or to contribute through automatic payroll deductions.

-What are the tax implications of 529 plans?
+What are the tax implications of 529 college savings plans?